Consequences of Not Meeting Your Due Diligence Requirements

 People who come to you, a tax return preparer, expect you to know the tax law and prepare an accurate return.
-Also, if you are paid to prepare earned income tax credit (EITC), child tax credit (CTC) or American opportunity tax credit (AOTC) claims, you must meet EITC due diligence requirements.
-Refer to our EITC Due Diligence Law and Regulation for more information on the requirements.
+Also, if you are paid to prepare earned income tax credit (EITC), child tax credit (CTC) or American opportunity tax credit (AOTC) claims, you must meet your due diligence requirements.
+Refer to our Refundable Credit Due Diligence Law and Regulation page for more information on the requirements.
 There are consequences of not meeting your due diligence for you, for your client, and if you are an employee, your employer.

 If we examine your client's return and deny all or a part of the EITC, the CTC, or the AOTC, your client:

-- must pay back the amount in error with interest;
+- must pay back any amount in error with interest;

-- may need to file the Form 8862, Information to Claim Earned Income Credit after Disallowance;
+- may need to file the Form 8862, Information To Claim Earned Income Credit;

 - may be banned from claiming one or more of the refundable credits for the next two years if we find the error is because of reckless or intentional disregard of the rules; or

 - may be banned from claiming one or more of the refundable credits for the next ten years if we find the error is because of fraud.

-- If we examine the EITC, the CTC or the AOTC claims you prepared and we find you did not meet all four due diligence requirements, you can get:
+If we examine the EITC, the CTC or the AOTC claims you prepared and we find you did not meet all four due diligence requirements, the consequences for you are:

-- A $500 penalty for each failure to comply with EITC due diligence requirements for returns required to be filed after December 31, 2011.
-The penalty amounts are covered in IRC section 6695(g).
+- a $500* penalty (indexed for inflation) for each failure to comply with your due diligence requirements (reference: IRC section 6695(g) and (h))

-- A minimum penalty of $1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an, unreasonable position.
-(For reference see IRC section 6694(a))*
+- A minimum penalty of $1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an unreasonable position (reference: IRC section 6694(a))

-- A minimum penalty of $5,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to your reckless or intentional disregard of rules or regulations.
-(For reference see IRC 6694(b))*
+- A minimum penalty of $5,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to your reckless or intentional disregard of rules or regulations (reference: IRC 6694(b))

-- IRS can also penalize an employer or employing firm if an employee fails to comply with the EITC due diligence requirements.
-(There are only specific circumstances when an employer is subject to the due diligence penalty (reference: Treasury Regulations 1.6695.2(c)).
-See our Due Diligence FAQs for the circumstances and ways an employer can prevent penalties).
+IRS can also penalize an employer or employing firm if an employee fails to comply with the due diligence requirements.
+There are only specific circumstances when an employer is subject to the due diligence penalty (reference: Treasury Regulations 1.6695.2(c)).
+See our Due Diligence FAQs for the circumstances and ways an employer can prevent penalties.

 If you receive a return-related penalty, you can also face: